Maurizio-L/promptolian-public/README.md

 # Promptolian

 **AI agents burn tokens repeating themselves.
-Promptolian stops that — transparently, with one line of code.**
+Promptolian stops that, transparently, with one line of code.**

 A local proxy that sits between your code and the Anthropic / OpenAI API.
 No SDK changes.
 No new abstractions.